Olimpia-Lechia Gdańsk: After 1996

 After the merger with Lechia, Olimpia's fortunes never returned to their glory days.
 The team continued to struggle and found themselves playing in the lowest tiers of Polish football.
 The team found it hard to gain fan support and much needed investment after neglect from their owners (the club was still owned by the police force, called Policja after 1989) and eventually the football section of the club was dissolved in 2005.

 Lechia also continued to struggle after the merger, eventually having to merge again with another team, Polonia Gdańsk, this time creating Lechia-Polonia Gdańsk.
 This new merger broke off in 2001, sending both teams to the lowest tier of Polish football.
 After having to start from the bottom, Lechia's fortunes changed and they found themselves playing in the Ekstraklasa once again for the 2008/09 season.
-After 11 seasons of continuous top flight football Lechia won both the Polish Cup and the Polish SuperCup in 2019, leading to the team playing European football for only the second time in their history.
+After 11 seasons of continuous top flight football Lechia won both the Polish Cup and the Polish Super Cup in 2019, leading to the team playing European football for only the second time in their history.